Your Guide to Adoption Finalization in Maryland

 Step 4: If there are any outstanding orders pertaining to the adoption, like outstanding birth parent expenses or any special circumstances related to the termination of the birth father’s rights, the judge will review those at this point.
 He or she will also ensure that all postplacement study requirements were met (see below).
 As long as all parental rights were terminated correctly and any other applicable laws were followed, he or she will sign the Maryland final decree of adoption.

 Along with receiving your child’s final decree of adoption in Maryland, he or she will also be issued a new birth certificate that lists you, the adoptive parents, as his or her “natural parents.”
 If the baby you adopt was born in a state other than Maryland, the state of Maryland will coordinate the arrival of a new birth certificate.
 Of course, in this case it may take a little longer for your child’s birth certificate to arrive.

-For more information about adoption finalization in Maryland or starting the adoption process, please call American Adoptions at 1-800-ADOPTION.
+For more information about adoption finalization in Maryland, please speak with a local adoption attorney.
+For more information on starting the adoption process with our agency, please call American Adoptions at 1-800-ADOPTION.